stolostron/rhacm-docs/manage_applications/deployment_rollout.md

    For more information about how to define a subscription, see [Creating and managing subscriptions](managing_subscriptions.md).

-   For more information about how to define a placement rule, see [creating and managing placement rules](managing_placement_rules.md).
+   For more information about how to define a placement rule, see [Creating and managing placement rules](managing_placement_rules.md).

 - The subscription that points to the initial resource or chart version is deployed to your target managed clusters and has been used to deploy the initial version of the resource or chart to the same target managed clusters.